 We can't afford to have Washington bureaucrats and the federal government dictating individual health care needs.
-Our health care system is failing patients across the country and hardworking families struggle to pay off their medical bills.
+Our health care system is failing patients across the country.
+Hardworking families struggle to pay their medical bills.
 Congress must act to alleviate this pain and stress by putting patients and doctors at the forefront of the decision-making process which will help drive down costs, improve quality, and create more accessible and affordable health care options for families.

 More on Health